MarioGuCBMR/MR_Physical_Activity_BMI/README.md

 All 2SMR codes start by loading several libraries.

 ```
-All of the followingcan be downloaded using install.packages() function:
+All of the following can be downloaded using install.packages() function:

 library(ggplot2)
 library(ggrepel)
 library(dplyr)